Speculative Realism for a more conscious tomorrow.

 What I want for my readers

-• Aha moments that linger long after the last page.
+Aha moments that linger long after the last page.

-• Emotional immersion without dumbing down the ideas.
+Emotional immersion without diluting the ideas.

-• Agency — stories that make tomorrow feel a little more buildable.
+Stories that make tomorrow feel a little more buildable.

 Bio

-Before fiction, I spent years building systems in tech, non-profit and strategy roles.
-That work showed me how incentives, tools, and policies ripple through lives — lessons that now shape my storytelling.
-I call my approach Speculative Realism: realistic “what-ifs,” character first; ideas carried by lived moments.
-Fiction that marries heart and mind, entertainment and intellectual depth.
+I call my approach Speculative Realism: realistic what-ifs, character first; ideas carried by lived moments.
+Fiction that marries heart and mind, entertainment and depth.

-I live in Berlin with my wife and write most mornings — strong coffee in hand.
+I live in Berlin with my wife and write most mornings, strong coffee in hand.